SIVGOS/COVID-19-Classification/README.md

 # COVID-19-Classification
 A model is created which can tell whether any given Chest X-Ray image is "Covid-19 Positive" or "Pneumonia" or "Normal".

 There are only these three classes and each image can belong to only one class.
-You are required to use only the shared data for training purpose.

 The code automatically downloads the data which is available at a shared folder.